I am a Lecturer in Media, Culture and Society at Brunel University, London.

 I specialise in qualitative social research methods, with an emphasis on ethnography and reception studies.
 I have done ethnographic fieldwork in heritage and tourism sites in ‘South’ Italy, as well as in contexts of youth cultures and clubbing, and I am turning my attention to efforts to decolonise Italian identities at home and abroad.

 I got my PhD in Intercultural Studies from University College London (CMII & Greek and Latin) .
 I have previously obtained a BA+MA in Communication Sciences and an MA in Publishing from Alma Mater Studiorum – Università di Bologna & SSSUB / Centro Studi Internazionale Umberto Eco.

-I have taught subjects in the fields of Media and Cultural Studies, Social Research, and the Humanities at University College London, the University of the Arts (LCC & CSM) and other institutions in the UK & Italy.
+I have taught subjects in the fields of Media and Cultural Studies, Social Research, and the Humanities at University College London, the University of the Arts (LCC & CSM), Brunel University, London (where I am now employed) and other institutions in the UK & Italy.

-I have taught, researched and written about heritage and historical reception, youth subcultures, pornography and visual cultures, national representations in media industries, gender in the creative industries, systemic inequality in the UK Higher Education, and speciesism.
+I have researched and written about heritage and historical reception, youth subcultures, pornography and visual cultures, national representations in media industries, gender in the creative industries, systemic inequality in the UK Higher Education, and speciesism.